-7. The best views, from the stairs to Monti or from the Campidoglio Hill
+7. The best views are from the stairs to Monti or from the Campidoglio Hill

 The Colosseum inside is breathtaking: it is probably one of the most heart-stopping sights and one of the best memories you will take away from your trip to Rome.

 But it is true that its surroundings, the Roman Forum, the Triumphal Arch and the remains of Ancient Rome that are preserved in the area make it even more special.
-For views of the entire archaeological area, I recommend going up the Campidoglio Hill (where the Capitoline Museums are located) and start descending along one of the marked walks that go into a part of the Forum.
+For views of the entire archaeological area, I recommend going up the Campidoglio Hill (where the Capitoline Museums are) and start descending through one of the enclosed walkways that go into a part of the Forum.
 The views are spectacular and so are the photos.

 8. Don't fall into the gastronomic traps for tourists